hustle2live/test-2/README.md

 ### 3. Run Tasks: Login and Likes

-To run the task, send a GET request (or follow steps on the page) to:
+To run the task, send a GET request (or just follow on the page) to:

 ```
 http://localhost:5000/api/client